Columbus Water Quality at a Glance

 Is Columbus Water Safe to Drink?

-Generally Yes, With Caution – Columbus water meets federal standards and is regularly tested, but the city faces significant disinfection byproduct contamination with total trihalomethanes at 277 times above health guidelines.
+Generally Yes, With Caution — Columbus water meets all federal standards and is regularly tested, but the city faces significant disinfection byproduct contamination, with total trihalomethanes at levels 277 times above EWG health guidelines.
 Additional concerns include chromium-6 and haloacetic acids.
-The city draws water from three major reservoirs (Griggs, O’Shaughnessy, and Hoover) plus supplementary groundwater.
+PFAS detected are low-level compounds not subject to EPA’s new drinking water MCLs — PFOA and PFOS were not detected.
+A certified water filter is strongly recommended for Columbus households.

 ⚠️ Key Concerns for Columbus Residents

-• Disinfection Byproducts: Total trihalomethanes at 41.6 ppb (277x above health guidelines), causing cancer risk
+- Disinfection Byproducts: Total trihalomethanes at 41.6 ppb (277x above EWG health guidelines, though below EPA legal limit of 80 ppb)

-• Haloacetic Acids: HAA5 at 19.7 ppb and HAA9 at 21.8 ppb, significantly above safe levels
+- Haloacetic Acids: HAA5 at 19.7 ppb and HAA9 at 21.8 ppb — significantly above independent health benchmarks

 Read the full report below for detailed analysis, city-specific data, and actionable recommendations for Columbus residents.

-Columbus, Ohio’s largest city and the 14th-largest in the United States, delivers water to over 1.5 million residents through the Columbus Division of Water, which operates one of the Midwest’s most extensive municipal water systems.
-The division manages approximately 5,000 miles of water mains, three major water treatment plants (Parsons Avenue, Hap Cremean, and Dublin Road), and numerous pumping stations, delivering approximately 130 million gallons daily across the city and surrounding communities.
+Columbus, Ohio’s largest city and the 14th-largest in the United States, delivers water to over 1.5 million residents through the Columbus Division of Water — one of the Midwest’s most extensive municipal water systems.
+The division manages approximately 5,000 miles of water mains, three major water treatment plants (Parsons Avenue, Hap Cremean, and Dublin Road), and numerous pumping stations, delivering around 130 million gallons daily across the city and surrounding communities.

 Columbus draws its water supply primarily from the Scioto River and Big Walnut Creek, with additional supply from Griggs, O’Shaughnessy, and Hoover reservoirs, plus supplementary groundwater from Ranney Collector Wells.
-The city has invested heavily in watershed protection and advanced treatment technologies to ensure high-quality drinking water.
-Columbus is recognized for its proactive approach to water infrastructure management, including extensive lead service line replacement programs and innovative green infrastructure initiatives that protect both drinking water quality and the environment.
+The city has invested heavily in watershed protection and advanced treatment technologies.
+Columbus is recognised for its proactive approach to water infrastructure management — including extensive lead service line replacement programmes and green infrastructure initiatives.
+Check our live boil water tracker for any current alerts affecting Columbus or surrounding Ohio communities.

 Latest Testing Results

-• Federal Compliance: Columbus water meets all federal and state drinking water standards for the latest quarter assessed by EPA (April-June 2024), maintaining full compliance with EPA regulations and Ohio EPA requirements.
+- Federal Compliance: Columbus water meets all federal and state drinking water standards, maintaining full compliance with EPA and Ohio EPA requirements.
+The city produces an annual Consumer Confidence Report (CCR) covering all regulated contaminants.

-• Disinfection Byproducts: Total trihalomethanes detected at 41.6 ppb (277 times above EWG health guidelines but below EPA limit of 80 ppb), with haloacetic acids at 19.7 ppb (197 times above EWG guidelines but below EPA limit of 60 ppb).
+- Disinfection Byproducts: Total trihalomethanes (TTHMs) detected at 41.6 ppb — 277 times above EWG health guidelines but below the EPA legal limit of 80 ppb.
+Haloacetic acids (HAA5) at 19.7 ppb, 197 times above EWG guidelines but below the EPA limit of 60 ppb.

-• Testing Scope: Columbus conducts extensive water quality testing across its distribution network, including regular monitoring for over 100 different contaminants and emerging substances like PFAS.
+- Testing Scope: Columbus conducts extensive water quality testing across its distribution network, monitoring over 100 different contaminants and reporting all results in annual CCRs.

 State-of-the-Art Treatment

-• Advanced Treatment Facilities: Three major treatment plants (Parsons Avenue, Hap Cremean, and Dublin Road) utilize comprehensive treatment processes including coagulation, sedimentation, filtration, and chlorine disinfection.
+- Advanced Treatment Facilities: Three major treatment plants — Parsons Avenue, Hap Cremean, and Dublin Road — use comprehensive processes including coagulation, sedimentation, filtration, and chlorine disinfection.

-• Source Water Protection: Extensive watershed management programs along the Scioto River and Big Walnut Creek, including agricultural best management practices and industrial pretreatment requirements.
+- Source Water Protection: Extensive watershed management along the Scioto River and Big Walnut Creek, including agricultural best-practice programmes and industrial pre-treatment requirements.

 Infrastructure Excellence

-• Smart Water Technology: Advanced metering infrastructure with leak detection capabilities, real-time water quality monitoring, and SCADA systems for optimal system management.
+- Smart Water Technology: Advanced metering infrastructure with leak detection, real-time water quality monitoring, and SCADA systems for optimal management across the distribution network.

-• Main Replacement Strategy: Systematic replacement of aging water mains with approximately 50 miles renewed annually, coordinated with street improvements to minimize disruptions.
+- Main Replacement Strategy: Systematic replacement of ageing water mains, with approximately 50 miles renewed annually in coordination with street improvement projects.

-• Green Infrastructure: Columbus is implementing over 100 green infrastructure projects including bioswales, permeable pavements, and rain gardens to reduce stormwater impacts on water quality.
+- Green Infrastructure: Columbus is implementing over 100 green infrastructure projects — including bioswales, permeable pavements, and rain gardens — to reduce stormwater impacts on source water quality.

 Environmental Leadership